antonyxsik/ittybittyGPT/README.md

 # ittybittyGPT

 This repository was created as an exercise to gain a deeper understanding LLMs, transformers, and more concretely, the attention mechanism (which is written here from scratch).
+This exercised is inspired by an excellent [LLM interpretability course](https://github.com/mines-opt-ml/decoding-gpt) that I sat in on.

 We code up our own "itty bitty GPT", and train it on a chunk of the TinyStories dataset.